How Much Does a Glass Window Wall Cost in 2024?

 Moving Glass Wall System Cost

-Glass walls often move in a variety of ways, generally by sliding, folding, or a combination of both movements.
+Glass walls can move by sliding, folding, or a combination of both movements.
 The sections below cover these specific types in greater detail.
 Dealers provide prices after consultation at no cost or obligation.

 Sliding Glass Wall Cost

 The cost of a full wall sliding glass door typically ranges from $1,070 to $2,900, with the national average being about $2,000.
-They typically consist of two separate panels, so that one panel slides over the other.
+Sliding glass doors typically consist of two separate panels, one sliding over the other to open and close.
 These models are considerably more expensive than a standard sliding glass door because they take up the entire wall.

-Sliding glass walls are normally interior pieces, but they can also be used as an exterior wall.
-In this application, they’re commonly known as a “patio door,” even though it’s really a wall.
-They allow a great deal of sunlight into the home and are especially common in ranch-style houses.
+Sliding glass walls are typically interior pieces, but they can also be used as exterior walls.
+In this application, the wall is similar to a patio door.
+They allow more sunlight into the home and are especially common in ranch-style houses.
+Exterior sliding glass walls cost more than interior ones because they must guard the home from outdoor elements.

-Early sliding glass walls were a source of energy loss and also presented a weak point in the house’s physical security.
-However, they’ve improved greatly in both of these areas.
-Modern versions are better insulated and stronger, especially when made of impact-resistant glass.
+Early sliding glass walls were a source of energy loss and presented a weak point in the house’s physical security.
+However, they’ve improved in both areas.
+Modern versions are stronger and better insulated, especially when made from impact-resistant glass.

 Folding Glass Walls Cost

 Folding sliding doors cost between $800 and $1,200 per linear foot, depending on the number of panels, type of glass, and finish.
 This design typically consists of a series of panels connected to each other via hinges.
-The top and bottom of the panels are set in tracks just like sliding doors are.
+The top and bottom of the panels are set in tracks, like sliding doors.
 However, instead of a single section sliding back and forth, the panels fold against each other as the assembly slides across the track.

 Here are some common folding glass wall costs by width: